 We recommend that posters be created in PowerPoint using this template, and submitted to the Daemen Printing Office for printing.
-The deadline to submit final posters for printing is Friday, April 7, 2017.
-Please send to firstname.lastname@example.org Posters cost $50, and will receive $10 off if the final poster is printed by Friday, April 7.
+The deadline to submit final proofs for printing is 4:30 PM on Friday, April 13, 2018.
+Please send to firstname.lastname@example.org Posters cost $50, and will receive $10 off if the final proof poster is received by Friday, April 13.
 Posters will be 36" x 42" maximum size (the printer prints 42" maximum in 1 dimension).
 We will provide pins or thumbtacks for display boards provided at the Festival.
 Further information about templates and costs will be sent to you.
 Posters should be easy to read and not crowded.
 Be selective and save non-essential, but interesting information for the informal discussion.

 POSTERS SHOULD CONTAIN THE FOLLOWING SECTIONS: